GIDIX/ChartJS-PHP/README.md

 Every CommonChart works like any other CommonChart.
 PieChart and DoughnutChart are completely compatible (you can even use PieChartData with DoughnutChart but for semantics sake, DoughnutChartData is provided).

+## Requirements
+This library supports Chart.js 1.x only.
+You need at least PHP 5.4 because people, move on.

 ## Contribute
 Contributions are welcome.
 Issue pull requests when you have improvements or fixes.